Obituary of Alan M. Winnick

 His greatest pleasure was spending time with Ruth and his family.
 In addition to his wife and children, he leaves behind two grandchildren, Benjamin Alan Winnick of Boston, MA & Rebecca Winnick Hammond (Jonathan Hammond) of Dedham, MA, two step-grandchildren, Blair Baskin & Holly Baskin, two great grandchildren, Dylan and Oliver Hammond and two grand-dogs, Zappa Baskin and Kasey Winnick.

 Alan will be dearly missed by his family and many friends and remembered always.

 A private service was conducted here at Willowbrook Cemetery with the Abraham Green & Son Funeral Home directing.

 A memorial service will be forthcoming.

-To send flowers to the family of Alan Winnick, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Alan Winnick, please visit Tribute Store